UnusualNorm/ComputerCraft-CC-Server/README.md

 ---
 ## Disclaimer
-This project is currently NOT uploaded to NPM, please disreguard below instructions and manually install it using git
+This project is currently NOT uploaded to NPM, please disreguard "Install the package" step and manually install it using git
 ```
 npm install git+https://github.com/UnusualNorm/ComputerCraft-CC-Server
 ```
+Make sure to replace all instances of "@unnusualnorm/computercraft-cc-server" with "@unusualnorm/computercraft-cc-server"

+(replace the incorrect spellings of "unnusual" to the correct spelling of "unusual")

 ---